FL AGO 2023-02 2023

 Common questions

-A: The AG declined to reach the second question (about license reinstatement under § 322.245(5)(b)(1) after a sale) because the answer to question 1 was no. So no clerk sale → no question about post-sale license reinstatement to answer.
+A: No. The AG declined to reach the second question (about § 322.245(5)(b)(1) reinstatement after a sale) because the answer to the first question was no.

-A: The opinion specifically addresses the debts § 28.246 covers: court costs, fines, dispositional assessments, and liens for attorney fees and costs under § 938.29.
-Other types of judgments (private civil judgments unconnected to clerk duties) are not addressed.
+A: The opinion addresses the debts that § 28.246 covers, court costs, fines, dispositional assessments, and liens for attorney fees and costs under § 938.29.
+The opinion does not analyze other types of judgments.

 Background and statutory framework